Bridging the Gap Between Agile and Change Management: Key Principles for Success

 To address this problem, The Change Compass is a digital tool designed to make it easier for the Change Portfolio Manager or the PMO to piece together all the change impacts across change initiatives.
 Each initiative owner inputs change impact data and the system prompts the user to update the data.
 The interface is intuitive and draws out the impacts step by step.
 The Portfolio Change Manager and other managers are able to instantly generate various reports.
 In a nutshell it helps the organization to manage the ‘air traffic control’ of landing initiatives.
 Moreover, it enables:

-• Single view of change impacts on the business, and allows diagnostic view at different organizational levels, e.g. team, sub-division, divisional and enterprise levels
+• Single view of change impacts on the business, and allows diagnostic view at different organisational levels, e.g. team, sub-division, divisional and enterprise levels

 • Forecast business operations readiness and resourcing impacts from changes, e.g. frontline resourcing required, engagement channels required, stakeholder groups impacted, etc.